supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 In this exercise, you will be connecting an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
 You will be deploying an Azure data controller in direct connectivity mode to a custom location using Azure portal and Azure CLI, and later you will be creating the Azure Arc-enabled SQL Managed Instance Business Critical on top of the Azure Arc Data Controller.
 In the short term, you will be preparing an infrastructure for the next exercise to restore the Databases into the Azure SQL Managed Instance.

+## Lab Objectives

+In this exercise, you will be performing the following tasks:

+- Task 1: Log in to Azure and install Azure CLI extensions.
+- Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+- Task 3: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal.
+- Task 4: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
+- Task 5: Connecting Azure Arc Data Controller using Azure Data Studio.
+- Task 6: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

 ## Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes

 ### Task 1: Log in to Azure and install Azure CLI extensions